 Step 1: Earn a Bachelor's Degree

-Completing a bachelor's degree program is the first necessary step in becoming an adult education instructor.
-Grades may factor into some state licensing processes, so committing to coursework can be important even at this early stage.
+Completing a bachelor's degree program is required to be an adult education instructor.
+Grades may factor into some state licensing processes, so committing to coursework is crucial to success.
 Additionally, courses that develop a student's understanding of educational theory and philosophy may be helpful, as positions often require teachers to be up-to-date on adult instructional models.

-Especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight, adult education teachers may find it necessary to undergo a state licensing process.
-This process involves certification, and may have such requirements as a bachelor's degree with a minimum specific GPA.
+Adult education teachers may be required to obtain state licensing, especially for government-run, government-funded programs or public school-associated programs that may be subject to government oversight.
+This process involves certification, and may have such requirements as a bachelor's degree with a minimum grade point average.

 Requirements vary between states, and licensing is not a requirement in all states, so teachers should look to their local government education departments for guidance.
-In some states, these teaching licenses are not the same as those for public school teachers, though they may come from the same departments.
-In other states, normal state licensing requirements for teachers are applied.
-In those cases, the licensing requirements are generally a bachelor's degree and completion of a teacher training program.
+In some cases, adult education licenses are not the same as those for public school teachers.
+In other states, normal state licensing requirements for teachers are applied and include a bachelor's degree and completion of a teacher training program.

 Step 4: Find Work as a Teacher

-Adult education teachers can find employment in a number of environments, such as at a local school, through a community outreach center or other non-profit, within a community college or for a private company.
-Different organizations may have different requirements, based on both their needs and institutional requirements that all teachers must meet.
+Adult education teachers can find employment in a number of environments, such as at a local school, through a community outreach center or other non-profits, within a community college, or for a private company.
+Different organizations may have different requirements based on both their needs and institutional requirements that all teachers must meet.